 We all strive to be the best roommate we can be, right?
-If you’re anything like us, you’ve come across your fair share of crazy roommates and people that just can’t seem to grasp the idea of a shared bathroom (clean up after yourselves, guys!)
+If you’re anything like us, you’ve come across your fair share of crazy roommates and people with zero co-living protocol that just can’t seem to grasp the idea of a shared bathroom.
+(Clean up after yourselves, guys!)

-While there’s no Roommate Handbook (as far we know), there are some roommate etiquette guidelines that everyone should live by.
+While there’s no Roommate Handbook (as far we know), there are some roommate etiquette guidelines (within reasonable limits) that everyone should live by.
 If you don’t already know some of these, then – we hate to break it to ya – you may not be the best roommate.
-But don’t fear – Roomi is here to guide you on the path to a peaceful shared living space!
+But don’t fear.
+Roomi is here to guide you on the path to a peaceful shared living space!

 We hope this will help to prevent any future fights with your roommates!

-Clean your own mess and regularly clean communal spaces.
-Never leave your own dirty dishes, clothes on the floor or food packages strewn about the place – they won’t disappear on their own, and your roommate doesn’t want to clean up after you, either.
+Key roommate protocol: clean your own mess and regularly clean communal spaces!
+Never leave your own dirty dishes, clothes on the floor, or food packages strewn about the place – they won’t tidy up on their own, and your roommate doesn’t want to clean up after you, either.

 Look up the specified “Quiet Hours” in your own state.
-New York, for example, enforces quiet hours in all neighbourhoods from 10pm until 7am.
+New York, for example, enforces quiet hours in all neighborhoods from 10pm until 7am.
 (So much for the city that never sleeps!)
-Monitor the volume of your TV, your conversations with friends and the clatter you’re making in the kitchen when whipping up grilled cheese at midnight.
+Monitor the volume of your TV, your conversations with friends, and the clatter you’re making in the kitchen when whipping up grilled cheese at midnight.

+This one is more a roommate ethic than a roommate etiquette.
 One of the main concerns with living with a stranger is a financial one.
-If you’ve never lived out of your parents’ home until now, you’ll have to get used to paying bills and rent on time every single month.
+If this is the first time you’re living outside of your parents’ home, you’ll have to get used to paying bills and rent on time every single month.
 We know – it sounds like a lot!

 There are some ways you can help yourself stay on top of things: